brainlife/app-roiGenerator/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.37-blue.svg)](https://doi.org/10.25663/bl.app.37)

 # app-roiGenerator
 This app will generate nifti files for specific ROIs, or every ROI, of a parcellation (either freesurfer or atlas).
 First, the user-specfied parcellation is converted to nifti and a white matter and brain mask are generated using Freesurfer by running the create_wm_mask script.
 Then, the ROIs are inflated by N voxels, and the white matter mask is removed from the parcellation, using AFNI's 3dROIMaker by running the roiInflate script.
 Finally, a nifti of the ROIs are generated using Vistasoft's dtiRoiNiftiFromMat function by running the roiGeneration script.
+The App also creates neuro/rois output containing separate nifti file for each ROIs.

 ### Authors
 - Brad Caron (bacaron@iu.edu)